 Access to Food Partnership

-The Access to Food Partnership is a working group with members from BCP Council, Public Health Dorset and the Community & Voluntary Sector to respond to food insecurity in the conurbation.
+The Access to Food Partnership is made up of BCP Council, Public Health Dorset and the Community & Voluntary Sector to build food resilience in the conurbation.

 The Access to Food Partnership was established in March 2020, in response to COVID-19 pandemic and has built on the work of the Dorset Hidden Hunger 2019 conference.